 But if you work on confidential documents, then you may want to have this setting ‘on’.
 When you load such documents, they are loaded into RAM.
 To save RAM Windows places certain items in the page file.
 Hence you may want to delete page file at every shutdown, in such cases.

-Although clearing the paging file is not a suitable substitute for physical security of a computer, you might want to do this to increase the security of data on a computer while Windows is not running.
+Although clearing the paging file is not a suitable substitute for the physical security of a computer, you might want to do this to increase the security of data on a computer while Windows is not running.

-Running this Microsoft Fix It available at KB314834, clears the Windows paging file (Pagefile.sys) during the shutdown process, so that no unsecured data is contained in the paging file when the shutdown process is complete.
+Running this Microsoft Fix It available at KB314834 clears the Windows paging file (Pagefile.sys) during the shutdown process so that no unsecured data is contained in the paging file when the shutdown process is complete.

 If you want you can also clear the paging file manually!
 To do so open regedit and navigate to the following key:

 - Right-click on Memory Management and select New > DWORD (32-bit) Value.